angular/angular/aio/content/guide/glossary.md

 To learn more, see [Lifecycle Hooks][AioGuideLifecycleHooks].

+## macrotask

+A macrotask refers to a block of asynchronous code that is scheduled to be executed later in the time.
+These tasks are queued and executed in the order they were scheduled, after the current execution context and any pending microtasks have been completed.
+Once macrotask is finished, all [microtask][AioGuideGlossaryMicrotask] will be processed.

+## microtask

+A microtask refers to a block of asynchronous code that is scheduled to be executed as soon as the JavaScript execution stack is empty, but before the browser's next rendering update.
+While these microtasks are processed, they can queue even more microtasks, which will all be run one by one.

 ## module

 In general, a module collects a block of code dedicated to a single purpose.